Thursday, February 9, 2023

 Who’s Job Is It To Hold Realtors Accountable?

-The job of keeping real estate brokers honest and professional is not found within the industry.
+One question that often comes up in situations like this is whose job is it to hold Realtors accountable?
+The real estate industry and the local, state, and national associations that represent them do not keep Realtors honest, despite the fact that they claim they have a Code of Ethics and so on.
+You cannot legislate honesty, and the dishonest will be dishonest no matter what the laws and regulations.
 The entire industry, including the laws and regulations, the processes available for filing complaints, and even the judicial system are all bent in favor of brokers and against consumers.
-Even the industry’s local and national associations have become massive lobby systems for members that protect the brokers more than their victims.
+Even the industry’s local and national associations have become massive lobby systems for members that protect the brokers more than their victims who are consumers.
 The politicians protect brokers, too.
 In Washington State, as in many states, we have this in the state law:

 “Any real estate licensee involved in a real property transaction is not liable for any error, inaccuracy, or omission in the real property transfer disclosure statement if the licensee had no actual knowledge of the error, inaccuracy, or omission.
 Unless the licensee has actual knowledge of an error, inaccuracy, or omission in a real property transfer disclosure statement, the licensee shall not be liable for such error, inaccuracy, or omission if the disclosure was based on information provided by public agencies, or by other persons providing information within the scope of their professional license or expertise, including, but not limited to, a report or opinion delivered by a land surveyor, title company, title insurance company, structural inspector, pest inspector, licensed engineer, or contractor.”
 [RCW 64.06.050]

-Translation: The language sounds good, but good luck trying to prove a broker knew in his head what he did not reveal that he was obligated to under this law.
+Translation: The language sounds good, but good luck trying to prove a broker knew in his head what he did not reveal that he was obligated to reveal under this law because he or she knew.
 This law was written under the powerful lobby and influence of the real estate industry’s lawyers.
-I have a lot of trial experience, and I can tell you you’ll never prove mental knowledge or intent in someone else’s head in a trial.
+I have a lot of trial experience, and I can tell you you’ll never prove knowledge or intent in someone else’s head in a trial.
 As long as sellers keep hiring incompetent or dishonest listing brokers, and as long as buyers keep hiring incompetent or dishonest buyer’s brokers, the profession will continue as it always has, and in the long run it is consumers (buyers and sellers) who will pay the price.

 And with respect to listing brokers, sellers too have a responsibility to retain the kind of listing broker who doesn’t shoot from the hip and who will do a great job, not just a mediocre job, providing buyers and their agents with all the information they will need to make educated decisions.
-If you’re a buyer shopping for a home, or if you’re a homeowner wanting to list and sell your home, remember the rule:
+If you’re a buyer shopping for a home, remember the rule:

-“The answers you get are only as good as the questions you ask.
+“The answers you get in life are only as good as the questions you ask.
 The greatest danger is not the questions you ask, but the questions you don’t ask.”

 Tags: flat fee listing